TcMenu/tcmenu-examples-starters/README.md

 * javaApiExamples: A number of examples that show various types of connection possibilities with the Java API.
 * javaApiWebsocketServer: An example that shows how to use a simple websocket library standalone with a separate web server.

-## DotNet examples

-* Will be migrated here shortly

-## Python examples

-* Will be migrated here shortly

-## Flutter examples

-* Will be migrated here shortly